Podcast Q & A (Revised March 2020)

 Q: What does that mean for the future of podcasting?

-A: Last July, the world’s largest convention of podcasters came to Philadelphia.
+A: Last July, the world’s largest convention of podcasters came to Orlando at Podcast Movement.
 There were over 2,000 attendees.
 Every major radio company was also there.
 The “big boys” see the power and value of podcasts.
 They want to get involved, and they are now playing catch-up.

 How can Jag in Detroit help my podcasting efforts?